-Are you a landlord wondering how an eviction in California works?
+Are you a landlord wondering how the California eviction process works?
 Not sure what your responsibilities are during an eviction or how to serve one?
 Read on for our step-by-step guide through the entire process.

-California law allows landlords to evict their tenants for certain reasons, such as when they fail to pay rent, breach the terms of the agreement, or stay after the lease has expired.
+California eviction laws allow landlords to carry out evictions against tenants for certain reasons, such as when the tenant fails to pay rent owed, breaches the terms of the lease agreement, or stays after the lease or rental agreement has expired.

-Generally speaking, a tenant eviction process in California takes roughly 5 to 8 weeks.
-However, it can take much longer if a tenant contests their removal.
+Generally speaking, an eviction takes roughly 5 to 8 weeks for a landlord and their tenants.
+However, the lease termination process can take much longer if tenants contest their removal or files a complaint.

 It's important to note that a court order is a prerequisite for the successful eviction of a tenant.
-You cannot try to evict a tenant by any other means, such as shutting down their utilities, locking them out, or removing their belongings.
+As a landlord, you cannot try to forcefully end a tenancy by any other means, such as shutting down their utilities, locking them out, or removing the tenant's belongings.

-The eviction must also be founded on legitimate reasons, and not for retaliatory or discriminatory motives.
+The California eviction lawsuit must also be founded on legitimate reasons, and not for retaliatory or discriminatory motives.
 You can read more about examples of discrimination in our Fair Housing article.

-The following is a basic overview of the eviction process in California.
+The following is a basic overview of the eviction process under California law.

-It goes without saying that a landlord must have a legal reason in order to evict a tenant from their rental premises.
-The legal reasons are as follows.
+It goes without saying that a landlord must have a legal reason in order to evict tenants from their rental premises.
+The legal reasons to prematurely end a tenancy are as follows.

-- Absence of a lease/ expiry of a lease agreement
+- Absence of a lease/ expiry of a lease or rental agreement

 - Illegal activity

-Once you have a legal reason, you must then follow a specific eviction process.
+Once landlords have a legal reason, they must then follow a specific eviction process to evict the tenant.

 Notice of Eviction in California

-Next, you must terminate the lease agreement by serving the tenant with an eviction notice.
-You must serve the tenant with a proper eviction notice for the eviction to be successful.
+Under California eviction law, landlords must terminate the lease agreement by serving the tenant with an eviction warning.
+A landlord must serve the tenant with a proper notice for the eviction to be successful.

-To evict a tenant for nonpayment of rent, you must serve them with a 3 days notice to pay or quit.
+To end a tenancy and remove a tenant for nonpayment of rent, the landlord must serve them with a 3 days notice to pay rent or quit.
 This notice will allow the tenant to either pay the past-due rent within 3 days or move out.
-You can continue with the eviction process if the tenant doesn’t pay and continues to occupy the property after the notice expires.
+The landlord can continue with the eviction if the tenant doesn’t pay rent and continues to occupy the rental unit after the notice expires.

-Unlike some other notices, these notices don’t give the tenant an option to cure a violation.
+Unlike some other notices, eviction notices don’t give the tenant an option to cure a violation prior to evicting.
 Their only option is to leave.
-If the notice expires and the tenant hasn’t left, you can move to court for further help.
+If the notice expires and the tenant hasn’t left, the landlord can move to court for further help with the eviction process.

-To evict a tenant for a lease violation, you must provide them 3 days to cure or 3 days’ to quit notice.
+To evict a tenant for a lease violation, the landlord must provide the tenants 3 days to cure or 3 days’ to quit notice.
 The 3 days to cure applies to violations that are curable.
-Such as, failing to keep the unit sanitary, having unauthorized pets, or using the property for wrongful purposes.
+Such as, failing to keep the rental unit sanitary, having unauthorized pets, or using the property for wrongful purposes.

-If the tenant stops or rectifies the violation within 3 days, you must cease further eviction proceedings against them.
-However, if they don’t, you can escalate the matter to a relevant court.
+If the tenant stops or rectifies the violation within 3 days, landlords must cease further eviction proceedings against them.
+However, if they don’t, landlords can escalate the matter to a relevant court.

-If the notice expires and the tenant is still occupying their rented premises, you can move to court and file for their eviction.
+If the notice expires and the tenant is still occupying their rented premises, you can move to court and file for their eviction and have them vacate the property.

-You can deliver the eviction notice in either of the following ways.
+You can deliver the notice in either of the following ways.

 - In person